 Gertrude Stein was born into a German Jewish family in Allegheny, Pennsylvania in 1874, and grew up in Europe as well as the USA.
 In 1893, Stein enrolled at the Harvard Annex, which became Radcliffe College in 1894.
 Her studies included psychology with William James at Harvard/Radcliffe, medicine at Johns Hopkins Medical School, and embryology at the Marine Biology Laboratory in Woods Hole, Massachusetts.
 Alice Babette Toklas was born in San Francisco in 1877 to parents of German Jewish and Polish Jewish heritage.
 She studied music at the University of Washington.
-Neither Toklas nor Stein earned degrees from institutions of advanced education.
+Neither Toklas nor Stein earned advanced degrees.

 Stein Meets Toklas

 In 1904, Stein moved in with her brother Leo in Paris.
 The Steins collected art, including works by Henri Matisse and Pablo Picasso, and hosted a weekly salon (intimate gathering of intellectuals and artists) in their home at 27 Rue de Fleurus.
 Alice B. Toklas met Gertrude Stein in Paris on September 8, 1907.
 In three years, Toklas moved into 27 Rue de Fleurus.
 Leo Stein moved out in 1914.